Dioxins and dioxin-like compounds: Environmental persistence and bioaccumulation

 Humans are also at the top of the trophic pyramid, particularly newborns.
-Exclusively breastfed newborns were estimated to be exposed to a total of 800 pg TEQ/day, leading to an estimated body weight-based dose of 242 pg TEQ/kg/day.
-Due to a multitude of food sources of adult humans exposure is much less averaging at 1 pg TEQ/kg-day, and dioxin concentrations in adults are much less at 10-100 pg/g, compared with 9000 to 340,000 pg/g (TEQ in lipid) in eagles or seals feeding almost exclusively on fish.
+Exclusively-breastfed newborns were estimated to be exposed to a total of 800 pg TEQ/day, leading to an estimated body weight-based dose of 242 pg TEQ/kg/day.
+Due to a multitude of food sources, for adult humans exposure is much less, averaging at 1 pg TEQ/kg-day, and dioxin concentrations in adults are much less at 10–100 pg/g, compared with 9000 to 340,000 pg/g (TEQ in lipid) in eagles or seals feeding almost exclusively on fish.

 Because of different physicochemical properties, not all congeners of dioxin-like compounds find their routes to human beings equally well.
-Measured as TEQs, the dominant congeners in human tissues are 2,3,7,8-TCDD, 1,2,3,7,8-PeCDD, 1,2,3,6,7,8-HxCDD and 2,3,4,7,8-PeCDF.
-This is very different from most sources where hepta- and octa-congeners may predominate.
-The WHO panel re-evaluating the TEF values in 2005 expressed their concern that emissions should not be uncritically measured as TEQs, because all congeners are not equally important.
+Measured as TEQs, the dominant congeners in human tissues are 2,3,7,8-TCDD, 1,2,3,7,8-PeCDD, 1,2,3,6,7,8-HxCDD, and 2,3,4,7,8-PeCDF.
+This is very different from most sources, where hepta- and octa-congeners may predominate.
+The WHO panel re-evaluating the TEF values in 2005 expressed their concern that emissions should not be uncritically measured as TEQs, because not all congeners are equally important.
 They stated that "when a human risk assessment is to be done from abiotic matrices, factors such as fate, transport, and bioavailability from each matrix be specifically considered".

 All POPs are poorly water-soluble, especially dioxins.
-Therefore, ground water contamination has not been a problem, even in cases of severe contamination due to the main chemicals such as chlorophenols.
+Therefore, groundwater contamination has not been a problem, even in cases of severe contamination due to the main chemicals such as chlorophenols.
 In surface waters, dioxins are bound to organic and inorganic particles.

 Remediation research

-TCDD has been long known to be sensitive to photochemical dechlorination.
-If exposed to direct sunlight or UV-radiation, it will decompose in a matter of hours.
+TCDD has long been known to be sensitive to photochemical dechlorination.
+If exposed to direct sunlight or UV radiation, it will decompose in a matter of hours.
 Photocatalysis and other methods have also been tested in attempts to remove dioxins in soils and other environments.
-Because dioxins adsorb tightly to soil particles, and microbial degradation (mostly via dehalogenation, Dehalococcoides CBDB1 being an example) of dioxins is very slow, researchers have actively tried to search for mechanisms to increase degradation or to find especially active microbial species for the purposes of bioremediation.
+Because dioxins adsorb tightly to soil particles, and microbial degradation (mostly via dehalogenation, Dehalococcoides CBDB1 being an example) of dioxins is very slow, researchers have tried to search for mechanisms to increase degradation or to find especially active microbial species for the purposes of bioremediation.
 By and large, this has not been very successful.
 In addition, interactions with the animal gut microbiomes are poorly known.